Internet in New Zealand: Ultra-Fast Broadband Initiative

 The Government is spending NZ$1.35 billion on public-private partnerships with Chorus and three local electricity network companies to roll out fibre-to-the-home connection in all main towns and cities with population over 10,000.
-The programme aims to deliver ultra-fast broadband capable of at least 100 Mbit/s download and 50Mbit/s upload to 75% of New Zealanders by 2019.
+The programme aims to deliver ultra-fast broadband capable of at least 100 Mbit/s download and 50 Mbit/s upload to 75% of New Zealanders by 2019.
 In total, 1,340,000 households will be connected.

 In 2015, the Government launched a $152 million to $210 million extension of the original UFB programme, with the aim of extending UFB programme coverage from 75 per cent to 80 per cent of New Zealanders.

 Rural Broadband Initiative

-The government awarded a $300 million Rural Broadband Initiative (RBI) contract to Vodafone and Chorus to bring broadband of at least 5Mbit/s to 86% of rural customers by 2016.
+The government awarded a $300 million Rural Broadband Initiative (RBI) contract to Vodafone and Chorus to bring broadband of at least 5 Mbit/s to 86% of rural customers by 2016.
 Vodafone will install 154 new cell towers and upgrade 387 towers, adding 250,000 addresses to its 3G coverage.
 As of June 2015, 116 new towers have been installed and 314 towers upgraded, covering approximately 242,814 addresses.
 As of June 2014, there are 6064 customers on the RBI wireless network.
-By January 2016, Vodafone was actively extending its 4G network, and on track to deliver speeds as high as 100Mbit/s.
+By January 2016, Vodafone was actively extending its 4G network, and on track to deliver speeds as high as 100 Mbit/s.
 Chorus will provide fibre to the new Vodafone towers, 1040 schools, 183 libraries and 50 health providers.
 Chorus will also be upgrading or installing 1215 new cabinets to increase GPON, VDSL and ADSL coverage to 100,969 lines.
 As of June 2015, 93,348 lines have been upgraded, with an 80% uptake rate.

 In 2015, in addition to expanding the coverage of the UFB programme, the government also launched a further $100 million investment to expand the RBI, and $50 million to improve mobile coverage in black spot areas.

-In August 2017 Crown Infrastructure Holdings entered into contracts with the Rural Connectivity Group and with a number of Wireless Internet Service Providers to deliver the RBI2/MBSF programme.
+In August 2017 Crown Infrastructure Holdings, now part of National Infrastructure Funding and Financing entered into contracts with the Rural Connectivity Group and with a number of Wireless Internet Service Providers to deliver the RBI2/MBSF programme.